Menu

 NUGA NUGA NATIONAL PARK: TIPS FOR YOUR FIRST VISIT

-There really isn’t much you need to know about Nuga Nuga since there really isn’t that much to do here.
-Relaxing and birdwatching are the most popular activities.
+There really isn’t much you need to know about Nuga Nuga since there isn’t that much to do here.
+Relaxing in peace and quiet and birdwatching are the most popular activities.

 The wildlife is indeed prolific, and if you’re an avid birdwatcher, this is as good as it gets.
 The lake is dotted with dead trees and a crazy number of birds, all in all more than 150 different species.